Grafton Elliot Smith: Hyperdiffusionism

 The term 'hyperdiffusionism' seems to have been coined by the British archaeologist Glyn Daniel in his book The Idea of Prehistory (1962) with a somewhat derogatory intention.
 It was intended to represent extremes of diffusionism, a theme popular in early 20th century archaeology that itself has been subject to criticism.
 Smith believed that all megalithic phenomena, whether in Northwestern Europe, India, Japan or Mesoamerica, had originated in Ancient Egypt.
 "Small groups of people, moving mainly by sea, settled at certain places and there made rude imitations of the Egyptian monuments of the Pyramid Age."
 (Smith 1911, ix).
 Smith believed in a direct diffusion to Syria, Crete, East Africa, Southern Arabia and Sumer, and other areas were influenced by secondary diffusion.
 The Neolithic culture of Europe was derived from Egypt as well, according to Smith.
 He even interpreted a mummy from a Torres Strait island as definitely being indicative of an Egyptian influence.
 The concept of hyperdiffusionism is now referred to by more neutral terms (when referring to the Americas) such as Pre-Columbian trans-oceanic contact.

 Smith interpreted a small carving detail in Copán stela B as an elephant, an animal unknown in the New World.
-Alfred Maudslay had described the detail as being a stylized tapir.
+Alfred Maudslay had described the detail as being a stylised tapir.
 Smith argued that the carving shows an elephant with a mahout atop it.
 He went on to point out many Asian features in the sculpture in his book Elephants and ethnologists (1924).